ArneKuhrs/LayeredMixedMatrices.jl/README.md

 | `C2` | 3, 4 | `X2` | `r_3_2 + 2 r_4_2` |
 | `C3` | 1, 2 | `X1` | `2 r_2_1 - r_1_1` |

+The algorithm recovers the influence graph of the reaction network from the network structure alone, that is, from the stoichiometric matrix `S` and the support pattern of `R`.
+No kinetics, no rate constants and no numerical values enter the computation.
-The algorithm recovers the species-wise structure from the support pattern and the kernel alone; it is never told which reaction involves which species.
-The product of the three block determinants is, up to sign, the full symbolic Jacobian determinant.
+The product of the three block determinants is, up to a nonzero constant, the full symbolic Jacobian determinant.

-`C0` and `Cinf`, the horizontal and vertical tails, are both empty, which is exactly the statement that the matrix is square and nonsingular.
+`C0` and `C∞`, the horizontal and vertical tails, are both empty, which is exactly the statement that the matrix is square and nonsingular.

 The poset has the single cover relation `C2 -> C3`, with `C1` incomparable to both.